 The Active Flow Setup AUI combines setup functions that are related to the currently active flows.
 The PUC identifies the functions for this aggregate using the first stage of the process used for the Active Flow Controls AUI.
 Unlike for that earlier aggregate however, the second stage filtering process for this aggregate takes only functions that are found within the "Setup" group.
 This process typically finds functions that affect the output of the currently active flows but will be used infrequently, such as the brightness and contrast controls for the television and the speaker level controls for the receiver.
-This AUI still does not include any controls that could inactivate the flow however, since those are best controlled using the FBI.
+This AUI will still not include any controls that cause the flow to stop being active, however, since those are best controlled using the FBI.